April 7, 2026 - Update! Intel partners with Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware

 -

 Vertical Integration Margin Capture.
-If Terafab produces chips at competitive cost, Tesla eliminates chipmaker markup from its cost structure — meaningful when autonomous systems require continuous silicon iteration at increasing volumes.
+If Terafab produces chips at competitive cost, Tesla eliminates chipmaker markup from its cost structure — meaningful at the scale autonomous vehicles and Optimus require.

 -